cculianu/Fulcrum/doc/unix-man-page.md

 --tls-disallow-deprecated
 :   If specified, restricts the TLS protocol used by the server to non-deprecated v1.2 or newer, disallowing connections from clients requesting TLS v1.1 or earlier.
 This option applies to all SSL and WSS ports server-wide.

+--no-simdjson
+:   If specified, disable the fast simdjson backend for JSON parsing.
+This parser is over 2x faster than the original parser, and is enabled by default as of Fulcrum version 1.3.0.

 --dump-sh <outputfile>
 :    *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.